rhel-labs/instruqt/sql-server-ansible/01-step1/assignment.md

 ansible --version
 ```

-You should see output like below -
+You should see the output below -

 <pre class="file">
   config file = /etc/ansible/ansible.cfg